StefanoVianello/StefanoVianello.github.io/_pages/preprints.md

 }
 </style>

-## Amphiprion preprints
+## Amphipri-preprints
-🐠 An updated list of preprints touching on *Amphiprion sp.* 🐠
+An updated list of preprints touching on *Amphiprion sp.* 🐠

 <div class="tile">
 <b>The chromosome-scale genome assembly of the yellowtail clownfish Amphiprion clarkii provides insights into melanic pigmentation of anemonefish </b>